1ma/DIC/README.md

 The `Container` class has a `set` method and also accepts an optional array of type `string => mixed` in its constructor.

-Moreover, definitions have to be are overridable.
+Moreover, definitions have to be overridable.

 ```php
 $container = new \UMA\DIC\Container([